 Importance of stress relief

-As I mentioned here, people often stress themselves out because of success standards imposed on them by society which they are unable to meet.
+As I mentioned Success and Its True Meaning, people often stress themselves out because of success standards imposed on them by society which they are unable to meet.
 Moreover, there are also other causes of stress anyone can encounter.
 For example, toxic bosses and toxic and manipulative people in general, heavy workload, financial insecurity, divorce, traumatic events, etc.

 Stress relief is utterly important because according to Clemson University Cooperative Extension Service, 90% of illness and disease is stress-related.
 So, people unable to cope with prolonged stress have high chances to develop anxiety, depression, stroke, heart attack and even cancer.
 A disease, in its turn, can lead to financial and family problems which cause even more stress.
 It all seems to be a vicious circle.
 But, the good news is that it’s possible to prevent it and sometimes even break it!